 “They’ve been in this school bubble for such a long time.
 Everything has been about these results – they don’t see the big picture.
 Suddenly all these things come up, all these existential issues about where do they fit in the world, that they now think of themselves as an adult.

 “It is a big shift.
 Whether their GCSE experience has been good or bad, they have been in this micro-community of school, with set relationships, friends, where they know all their teachers.
 That’s all about to change.
 It’s quite a big ending for young people.

 “For those who are moving on to college; there will be support available to help them in the next stage of their life.
 There will be counsellors who can offer that support.”

 And she had one final piece of advice as young people receive their results.

 “The key is to focus on the positives – the hopes for the future,” she said.

-To speak to a BACP counsellor or psychotherapist about any of the issues in this article, visit our Find a Therapist Directory.
+To speak to a BACP counsellor or psychotherapist about children and young people, visit our Therapist directory.

 A-Level results day can be an emotional rollercoaster